PROTECTING THE LIFE OF YOUR BUSINESS WITH A BUY-SELL AGREEMENT

 Entity Purchase Agreement

-This type of buy-sell agreement works somewhat like the cross purchase, but it's the business, not the owners, that will maintain an insurance policy on each owner and agree to purchase any deceased owner's interest in the business.
-As such, the taxation is different.
+This type of buy-sell works similarly to the cross purchase, but the business itself, not the individual owners, maintains insurance policies on each owner and agrees to purchase any deceased owner's interest.

 Need insurance for You, Your Family or Your Business?